Different types of diets for dogs

 When it comes to dogs, there are lots of different diets out there and it can be a bit of a minefield working out what to feed your furry friend!

 If you’re unsure what to feed your dog, we’d always recommend talking to your vet or vet nurse.
 They’ll be able to give you the best advice, tailored to your dog’s individual needs.
 Our vets recommend feeding complete, commercially available dog food as this way your dog will get all of the nutrients, vitamins and minerals they need.

 Take a look at our advice below on different doggy diets.
 For general advice on feeding your dog, visit our page.

 What is a complete diet?

-Complete diets contain every nutrient required by a dog to be healthy and do not need to be fed with other foods.
-There are wet, dry and raw complete diets available.
-If you feed both wet and dry complete foods be careful not to overfeed your dog.
+High quality, complete diets contain every nutrient required by your dog to be healthy and do not need to be fed with other foods.
+There are wet, dry and raw complete diets available (check your local pet shop).
+If you feed both wet and dry complete foods always check the feeding instructions on the packet to be sure you don’t overfeed your dog.